howuski/katacoda-scenarios/docker101-springboot/step6.md

 `ls`{{execute T1}}

-Using an editor (vi, vim or nano) please change the HelloController.java file changing the return data from "Hello World" to "Hello World, This has changed".
+Using an editor (vi, vim or nano) please eidt the HelloController.java file changing the return data from "Hello World" to "Hello World, This has changed".

 **Make sure you save your changes!**